roytang/blog/content/notes/2011/01/murphys/index.md

 - backpost
 ---

-We attend quiz night at Murphy's.
+We attended quiz night at Murphy's.

 From the journal: